 We all get headaches from time to time, but if you suffer from tension or migraine headaches your everyday life can be impeded.

 If you have ever suffered from a migraine, you will recognise the difference between a regular headache and a migraine, often referred to as a ‘sick headache’.
 Migraines can cause nausea and vomiting as wells as sensitivity to movement, light or sound.
+Most people who continually suffer from migraines have reported that they experience a reduction in social activities and their work capacity.

 Headaches and Migraine